Student Presenter Awards

-Print and complete the application form and have it signed by your advisor, director of graduate studies, or department head.
+Print and complete the application form below and have it signed by your advisor, director of graduate studies, or department head.
 If traveling by car, indicate the mileage.
 Presenter Awards will not cover mileage within metropolitan Chicago.

 Using the file naming protocol, email your completed application, with all required materials, as a single PDF, to: Student.email@example.com

 Physical copies may be addressed to Tiana Johnsen, Graduate College (MC 192), 606 University Hall (the Graduate College’s main office).